carrierwaveuploader/carrierwave/README.md

 ## Read the source

-Merb Upload is still young, but most of it is pretty well documented.
+Stapler is still young, but most of it is pretty well documented.
 Just dig in and look at the source for more in-depth explanation of what things are doing.